All Episodes

 Some family relation.

-We went through all this last week, the legal machinations of a TRO and what makes them valid and and not.
+We went through all this last week, the legal machinations of a TRO and what makes them valid and not.

-I mean pure activism.
+I mean, pure activism.

 We then implement our ideas.

-There's nothing those rules don't apply when they lose.
+Those rules don't apply when they lose.

-Um they go outside the rules, create their own rules.
+They go outside the rules, create their own rules.

 And what's going on in Wisconsin right now is they're trying to totally reverse and corrupt the democratic process.

-Which is reversing the decisions of the people's representatives.
+They're trying to invalidate it, which is reversing the decisions of the people's representatives.

-They do not and look, the reasons are many, but they're two primary.
+And look, the reasons are many, but they're two primary.

 One's ideological.

-It's just two they are.
+It's just who they are.

 Their ideology is their religion.